- WHAT WE DO

-Gamification has been a valuable part of comprehensive corporate training programs for some time.
+Gamification in corporate training has been a valuable part for some time.
 The benefits of adding characteristics like healthy competition, immediate feedback, and awards are adding a deeper level of engagement for employees.
-Gamification in elearning has changed the face of training, and businesses and consumers alike are reaping the rewards.
+Gamification in corporate training has changed the face of traditional training, and businesses and consumers alike are reaping the rewards.

 While the term “gamification” is well known, not everyone is familiar with the idea that there are actually two types of gamification.
 The two types function differently, but both still provide the same advantages to learning.

 Structural gamification involves applying game elements to move a learner through content with no changes or alterations to the content itself.
 The focus of this type of gamification is to get the learner motivated to work through the content, keeping them engaged by offering rewards.